Nosto/wiki-docs/implementing-nosto/implement-on-your-website/advanced-implementation/adding-support-for-customer-group-pricing.md

 ## Enabling multi-variants from the admin

-Once the tagging changed have been done and the API implemented, you need to configure and enable it from your admin panel under **Settings** > **Other** > **Multi-Currency**.
+Once the tagging changes have been done and the API implemented, you need to configure and enable it from your admin panel under **Settings** > **Other** > **Multi-Currency**.
 Toggle the **Use Multiple Currencies** switch on and **Use Exchange Rates** switch off and set the variation ID of the primary currency via the input field and toggle on the exchange rates switch.

 ![](https://user-images.githubusercontent.com/327432/36842403-419416ae-1d54-11e8-9bea-a979d7896977.png)